aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 [ ] sequence

 The client/server interaction has a number of failure points.
 It is important for this work to record failed requests as these affect a service's suitability for mobile network traffic.
 The device may be unable to reach the endpoint at all due to a total lack of connectivity (recorded as response code "0") or if a TestEndpoint is interrupted before its conclusion.
 The server may reject the request; these are the 400 series response codes (for example the oft seen 404 code for a missing resource or 403 for failed authorisation).
 A server-side fault that prevents a proper response is assigned a 500 series response code (such as the catch all 500 Internal Server Error code).
 Should the device fail to reach the server, or the server respond with a 400 or 500 code, the iOS LandgateAPITest app records the TestEndpoint as a failure.
 These are referred to as "On Device Failures".

 Note that 300 series response codes, the resource moved or redirect codes, are not considered failures.
 The test continues to the redirected resource where it will eventually earn a 200 success code or one of the failure codes.

+Immediately upon the test commencing the device records the current date and time as a Unix time value, the number of seconds since 00:00 on the first of January 1970.
+Similarly, when the test concludes (successfully or otherwise) the device records the current date and time again.
+The total response time is the difference between these two time values.

 [ ] Store on device